 If you are unsure of the train times, check with your hostel/ Airbnb host.
 There are plenty of places to explore around the bridge whilst you wait, and there is even a cafe located nearby!

-They say, sighting a leopard is a matter of luck – well, seems that I turned out to be lucky!
-Covering a huge area of scrubland, light forest, grassy plains, and brackish lagoons, Yala National Park is indeed very rich in wildlife and you’re virtually certain to encounter elephants, crocodiles, buffaloes, and monkeys.
+They say, sighting a leopard is a matter of luck – well, it seems that I turned out to be lucky!
+Covering a huge area of scrubland, light forest, grassy plains, and brackish lagoons, Yala National Park is indeed very rich in wildlife, and you’re virtually certain to encounter elephants, crocodiles, buffaloes, and monkeys.
 But you never know when a leopard might just appear to surprise you!

-This gorgeous beast walked out of the bush quite gracefully and crossed the road giving a fierce glance to the vehicles that had gathered around.
+This gorgeous beast walked out of the bush quite gracefully and crossed the road, giving a fierce glance to the vehicles that had gathered around.
 Oh, what a sight it was!

 The last capital of the ancient kings of Sri Lanka, and a popular getaway for colonial administrators looking to escape the heat, Kandy is a quaint town where the old meets the new – tucked beside a lake in the country’s central highlands.
-From the gorgeous Temple of the Sacred Tooth Relic to the White Buddha Statue overlooking the whole town, the narrow lanes with incredible souvenir shops, and the beautiful dance show at the Kandy Lake Club – the place left me drooling for more!
+From the gorgeous Temple of the Sacred Tooth Relic to the White Buddha Statue overlooking the whole town, the narrow lanes with incredible souvenir shops, and the beautiful dance show at the Kandy Lake Club, the place left me drooling for more!

 December is the time when the dolphins and the whales can be spotted in this part of the Indian Ocean – and what a sight it is!
 My host at the hostel booked a spot for me, assuring me that the chance of seeing one of these incredible creatures was as high as 90%.
-However, it’s important to remember that these are wild animals and although your chances are high, sightings aren’t guaranteed.
-But luck favored me yet again, and I spotted around 8 whales (including a mother with its baby) and for a second, it felt like everything I’d seen in David Attenborough’s show – ‘Our Planet’ – tuned to reality!
+However, it’s important to remember that these are wild animals, and although your chances are high, sightings aren’t guaranteed.
+But luck favoured me yet again, and I spotted around 8 whales (including a mother with her baby) and for a second, it felt like everything I’d seen in David Attenborough’s show – ‘Our Planet’ – tuned to reality!

-I had seen several photos of this place before I actually ended up there one morning – and the views were as good as I had thought them to be!
+I had seen several photos of this place before I actually ended up there one morning, and the views were as good as I had thought them to be!
 Coconut Tree Hill is one of Sri Lanka’s most popular Insta-worthy destinations.
 It is an outcropping of palm trees at the edge of the water, just past Mirissa beach.
 This location is stunning, and it’s the ideal spot for watching the sunset (or sunrise if you’re an early riser).
-It’s a short hike from the main road, and once you’re there, you can sit and relax, while sipping on a King Coconut!
+It’s a short hike from the main road, and once you’re there, you can sit and relax while sipping on a King Coconut!

 This country has something for everyone – no matter whether you enjoy wildlife & photography, or just wish to relax by the beaches, or feel like diving deep into some adventure.
 If you wish to see the true beauty and vivid culture of Sri Lanka, ditch the cliched tourist spots and engage in these unique experiences in Sri Lanka, and I promise you won’t be disappointed!